William C. C. Chen Tai Chi Chuan

 In 1969 I got married in New York City.
 Professor and his family attended my wedding.
 I was much honored that Professor Cheng and Mrs. Cheng stood in as my parents.
 The wedding was very successful, as is our marriage.

-Now I have a family of four: my wife Priscilla, my daughter Tiffany and my son Maximillion.
+Now I have a family of four: Priscilla, my wife, Tiffany, my daughter and Maximillion, my son.
 Priscilla and I not only raised our children together, but she and I also manage the affairs of our T’ai Chi School.
 Priscilla performed the T’ai Chi Movements on the Johnny Carson Show in the 1960’s.
 In the 1990’s she won the gold medal in Baltimore, MD.
 In 2000, she won the bronze medal in push hand in the ladies’ division at the “4th Chung Hwa Cup International Tai Chi Chuan Championship.” in Taipei, Taiwan.

 Tiffany is the undefeated national and international T’ai Chi Push-Hands Champion.
 She was the 2003 San-Shou (Chinese kickboxing) Champion held in Brazil.
 She was also presented with a Special Award for the “Best Lei Tai Performance by a Female Athlete” of the World San-Shou Championship in Brazil.
 In recognition of her achievements and competitive spirit, Inside Kung-Fu magazine named Tiffany to its 2004 Hall of Fame as the Best Competitor of the Year.
 In 2005, she won the silver medal in the 8th World Wushu San-Shou Championship in Hanoi, Vietnam.
 Tiffany was Inside Kung-Fu magazine’s 2011 Hall of Fame “Woman of the Year.”
-She was the silver medalist in the 2012 New York State Golden Gloves.
+In 2012 she won the silver medal in the New York State Golden Gloves.

 Maximillion Chen was the West Coast, East Coast and US Champion in Chinese San-Shou competition.
 In 2005, as a member of the USAWKF Chinese Martial Art San-Shou Team, he received the bronze medal at the 8th World Wushu Championship in Hanoi Vietnam.
 He won the bronze medal as well in 2007 at the 9th World Wushu Championship in Beijing.
-At the 2008, he was selected to demonstrate as well as competed in the Summer Olympics in Beijing for the USA San-Shou Team.
+At the 2008, he represented the USA team in the Olympic Games in Beijing, China, competing on August 8th as a member of the U.S. team in the Chinese Martial Art San-Shou competition.

 For the public’s acceptance that I have received in the United States I should thank many people.
 Among them was one of my classmates, Robert W. Smith, whose book “Chinese Boxing: Masters and Methods” contained a chapter about me.
 Another was Aaron Banks, one of the greatest martial arts promoters in New York City.
 He invited me to give exhibitions starting with his very first of the Oriental World of Self-Defense in 1967, and for many subsequent years.

 T’ai Chi Ch’uan is an internal martial art system as well as an inner body exercise dealing with inner energy (qi) flow.
 The inner energy flow is directed by a feeling from the heart.
-As the awareness of the feeling gradual increases the slow motion of the fingers guide the palms outward and upward as the toes gently press downward.
+As the awareness of the feeling gradual increases the slow motion of the fingers guides the palms outward and upward as the toes gently press downward.
 The soft slow motion of the movements is like Hawaiian hula dancing.
-I call the motions of T’ai Chi Ch’uan “Fingers Dancing with the feeling heart”.
+I call the motions of T’ai Chi Ch’uan “Fingers Dancing with the feeling of the mind”.

 Since the 1950s, there have been countless published articles here and abroad about my involvement in Tai Chi Chuan.
 The following represents a partial listing of awards, honors and articles of recognition in different publications (books, magazines and newspapers) by noted individuals and organizations.